marconetto/azadventures/chapter11/README.md

 ### 1. Define a few variables

-The first lines of the automation script there are a few variables you may want to change.
+The first lines of the automation script contain variables you may want to change.

 ```
 RG=mydemo1